WasmEdge/docs/README.md

 If you want to contribute to the WasmEdge Docs, you can follow these steps:

-1. Fork the project: Click the "Fork" button on the top-right corner of the repository page to create a copy of the project in your GitHub account.
+1. Fork the project : Click the "Fork" button on the top-right corner of the repository page to create a copy of the project in your GitHub account.

-1. Clone the forked project: Open a terminal or command prompt and type the following command:
+1. Clone the forked project : Open a terminal or command prompt and type the following command:
 ```
 git clone <forked-repository-url>
 ```
-1. Create a new branch: Navigate to the project directory and create a new branch to make your changes in:
+1. Create a new branch : Navigate to the project directory and create a new branch to make your changes in:
 ```
 git checkout -b my-new-branch
 ```
-1. Make your changes: Make any changes or additions to the documentation in the project directory.
+1. Make your changes : Make any changes or additions to the documentation in the project directory.
-1.Commit your changes: Once you are satisfied with your changes, commit them with a descriptive commit message
+1.Commit your changes : Once you are satisfied with your changes, commit them with a descriptive commit message
 ```
 git add .
-git commit -m "Added new section on how to contribute"
+git commit -m " Message  Signed-off-by: Name <email@example.com>"
 ```
-1.Push your changes: Push your changes to your forked repository:
+1.Push your changes : Push your changes to your forked repository:
 ```
 git push origin my-new-branch
 ```
-1.Create a pull request: Go to the original repository page and click the "New pull request" button.
+1.Create a pull request : Go to the original repository page and click the "New pull request" button.
 Select your forked repository and the branch you created.
 Add a description of your changes and click "Create pull request".

 That's it!
 Your changes will now be reviewed by the maintainers of the WasmEdge Docs project.

+**NOTE -  _DCO Sign-Off Required_** :
+To contribute to this project, each commit must be signed off with the developer's name and email address.
+This sign-off indicates that the contributor has the right to submit the code under the project's license and agrees to the project's Developer Certificate of Origin (DCO).

+To sign off a commit, add the following line to your commit message, replacing "Your Name" and "your-email@example.com" with your actual name and email address.